 What You Will Learn

-Throughout the certificate, students discover the histories of mindfulness, from ancient traditions to current neuroscientific research.
+Throughout the program, students discover the histories of mindfulness, from ancient traditions to current neuroscientific research.
 Current applications of mindfulness are examined in psychotherapy, medical, educational and corporate settings.
 The certificate also explores various ethics and attitudes associated with living an awake and mindful life.

 The certificate provides students with an opportunity to learn and practice various mindfulness-based interventions (MBIs), which may be utilized both personally and professionally.
-Classes offer periods for core mindful practices including: breath awareness meditations, body scans, walking meditations, mindful eating and mindful movement.
+Classes offer periods for core mindful practices including breath awareness meditations, body scans, walking meditations, mindful eating and mindful movement.

 Classroom time dedicated to group discussion and inquiry will allow students to deepen their understanding.
-Students are encouraged to practice outside the classroom setting and will generate a practice journal outlining their direct experiences.
+Students are encouraged to practise outside the classroom setting and will generate a practice journal outlining their direct experiences.
 A reflective essay will be written to highlight and summarize the students' learning in each of the four courses.
 Group presentations and research on community resources will bring the practice off the cushion and into everyday life.